Chrxstmxs/streambox/README.md

-# streambox
+# StreamBox

-Video streaming project for INF web dev course by Merry
+Video streaming project for IF web dev course.
+This project will allow users to watch videos online.